No Wagering Requirements – Casino & Slot Sites

 2017 & 2018 – bad years for casino bonus

-There are a couple of very good reasons why casino and slot sites are moving away from giving out big bonus offers:
+There are a couple of very good reasons why casino and slot sites moved away from giving out big bonus offers:

 The crackdown on gambling advertising – this means that wagering requirements and other restrictive terms and conditions must be made explicit when a bonus is offered, making bonuses look a lot less attractive to players (and alternative reward schemes more attractive by comparison).